A tibble: 2 × 5

 <chr> <dbl> <dbl> <int> <dbl>

-Practice Exercise 5: Using GGPLOT to get summary stats
+Practice Exercise 5: Using GGPLOT to get summary plot

-GGplot also has code to make the mean and standard error plots we are interested in along whit a lot of others
+GGplot also has code to make the mean and standard error plots we are interested in along with a lot of others

 # Assuming your dataframe is called df